-- · USB connector: Connect a USB device to this connector. - Power-control button: Press this button to turn the server on and off manually.
-A power-control-button shield comes with the server. - Information LED: When this LED is lit, it indicates that an error or warning message has been written to the system event log. - Release latch: Slide this latch to the left to access the light path diagnostics panel.
+- USB connector: Connect a USB device to this connector. - Power-control button: Press this button to turn the server on and off manually.
+A power-control-button shield comes with the server. - Information LED: When this LED is lit, it indicates that there is a suboptimal condition in the server and that light path diagnostics will light an additional LED to help isolate the condition.
+If the LOG LED on the light path diagnostics panel is lit, information is available in the baseboard management controller (BMC) log or in the system-event log about the condition.
+The condition might be that the BMC log is full or almost full.